-Hyacinths are underused as a wedding flower, but their fragrance and lush assemblage of florets makes them worthy of consideration for winter and spring brides.
-Hyacinths are one of the easiest bulbs to force, meaning they are available off season to brides at a reasonable price.
+Hyacinths are underused as a wedding flower, but their fragrance and lush assemblage of florets make them worthy of consideration for winter and spring brides.
+Hyacinths are one of the easiest bulbs to force, meaning they are available offseason to brides at a reasonable price.

 Experienced green thumb brides may choose to force their own hyacinths for the wedding flower arrangements.
-Hyacinths need between 12 to 14 weeks of cold treatment at 35 to 45 degrees F. Following that, it will take between two to three weeks for the bulbs to bloom in a sunny, 68 degree window.
+Hyacinths need between 12 to 14 weeks of cold treatment at 35 to 45 F. Following that, it will take between two to... three weeks for the bulbs to bloom in a sunny, 68 F window.
 Force three groups of bulbs a week apart to guarantee that one group will be in full bloom on your wedding day!Continue to 5 of 10 below.

 05 of 10